cxw620/rust-polyglot/README.md

 [mdbook](https://rust-lang.github.io/mdBook/) and
 [pandoc](https://pandoc.org/) Markdown,
 in the `src/` directory.
-To format it you will need to `cargo install mdbook` and run `make`, but untested contributions are welcome.
+To format to HTML you will need to `cargo install mdbook` and run `make`, but untested contributions are welcome.

 **Legal**: